dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/index.rst

     * Configures a docker registry to pull images from the internet and store them locally

-    * Optionally installs OFED and CUDA
+    * Optionally installs OFED, DOCA and CUDA

 .. toctree::